 Stan Ades, the founder of the Pacific Shaving Company came up with this brilliant idea.
 He took his concept to the Japanese company Monosol, which is the main manufacturer of dissolvable packaging in the world.
 Monosol makes water-soluble, transparent films for household use and cleaning industry.
 The soluble shaving pods took a year to be developed.

-The water soluble films are made from PVA, a polymer known as polyvinyl alcohol.
-It is not a new invention but has been used by Monosol for various industrial purposes since the 50s.
-Monosol uses this polymer PVA to make soluble drugs, which gets dissolved within the body.
+The water-soluble films consist mainly of PVA, a polymer known as polyvinyl alcohol.
+It is not a new invention.
+In fact, Monosol has been using it for various industrial purposes since the 50s.
+Monosol uses this polymer PVA to make soluble drugs, which dissolve easily within the body.

 To develop the dissolvable shaving pods, Monosol used the technology of its Vivos films.
 The Vivos technology creates individual sachets, pouches and delivery systems which disappear on coming into contact with cold or hot water/liquids/body fluids.
 The films are odorless, tasteless, and transparent and made from food grade components.